vladimir-kraus/numcube/README.md

 numcube package
 ===============

 Numcube extends the functionality of numpy multidimensional arrays by adding named and annotated axes.
 Such structures are called cubes.
-Numcube allows operations involving multiple cubes with automatic axis matching and alignment.
+Numcube allows operations such as multiplications or additions involving multiple cubes with automatic axis matching and alignment.
 It allows filtering and aggregations based on the axis values.
 One of the goals was to provide API similar to numpy.
 Internally it uses numpy arrays for the underlying array and axes as well.

 Cube
 ----
 - the interface of all classes is designed to support immutability
-- Series cannot be aligned to another axis but another axis can be aligned to a Series
-- Cube support normal operations such as multiplication, adding etc.
 - operations are among two cubes or among cube and a scalar
 - all operations work element wise
 - Cube support aggregations such as sum, mean, min, max etc.